Your website has two main audiences: search engines and your target market(s).

 For this point, we're referring to the sitemap (or the way your pages fit together within the site).

 Your website needs to be readable for search engines but also easy for visitors to navigate.
-An essential thing to add from a ranking-on-Google point of view is to actually add a sitemap onto your site.
+An essential thing to add from a ranking-on-Google point of view is a sitemap of your site.
 So many companies neglect this and get penalized by Google as a result.

 If you confuse you lose!